 It will come in handy if you are able to identify the three most common types of weeds.
 This is because you will need to identify the type of weed in order to find and provide the correct treatment to your lawn.

-Lastly, there are grass-like weeds which are similar to both grass and grassy weeds.
-However, the difference between grass-like weeds and grassy weeds is that grass-like weeds can have features that are more like a tube, and are not flat.
-A well-known example of grass-like weeds are wild onion and wild garlic.
+- Biennial Weeds – these grassy weeds are grass-like weeds and have features that are more like a tube, and are not flat.
+A well-known example of biennial weeds is wild onion and wild garlic.

-Are There Any Tricks To Killing Weeds In Your Lawn Without Killing Your Grass?
+Tips To Kill Weeds In Your Lawn Without Killing Your Grass

-A fast and easy way to get rid of weeds is to use either, pre-emergent and post-emergent herbicides.
+A fast and easy way to kill weeds in your lawn is to use either, pre-emergent and post-emergent herbicides.
 These are made especially for weeds and will not harm your lawn if it is applied properly.
 Pre-emergent is designed to kill crabgrass whereas, post-emergent is designed to kill dandelions.
-See our recommendations on the best weed killer products.
+See our recommendations on the best weed killer products, and weed killer sprays.